rajeevbk/dialog-mobile-service-provider-backend/README.md

 # service-provider-suite
-Top level project for sharing dependencies for a set of mobile service providers.
+Top level project for sharing dependencies for a set of mobile service provider web services.